Video Production Tools are Your Extensions as a Solo Creator

 Smartphone

-A smartphone is being used for video recording.Video Production Tools: A representative image of a smartphone used as a video camera.
+Can I use my phone as a video camera?Video Production Tools: A representative image of a smartphone used as a video camera.

 Not yet ready to buy a video camera?
 Or don't have enough money yet?
 If you have a smartphone, you already have a tool for shooting videos.